-With quite recent reforms at both the primary care (regular GP reform, 2001), hospital (2002) and national authority level (2002) there have been a series of major changes in Norwegian health care.
-However, the current health minister has recently proposed the Coordination Reform (2009) focused on prevention, integrating care and strengthening health care in the municipalities.
-There has been a large growth in health expenditure the last 10 years, with most going to hospitals, and the reform wants to curb this growth and direct more investments towards primary care.
-The proportion of physicians working as GPs has gone down dramatically over the last 10 years indicating unbalanced growth of specialist services and secondary care.
-The reform will also strengthen information systems and a new national state owned company, the new Norwegian Health Network, has been established for developing and operating ICT infrastructure for the health care sector.
+With quite recent reforms at the primary care (regular GP reform, 2001), hospital (2002), and national authority (2002) levels, there have been a series of major changes in Norwegian health care.
+However, in April 2010 Parliament passed the Coordination Reform, focused on improving prevention, integrating care, and strengthening health care in the municipalities.
+There has been substantial growth in health expenditure over the last 10 years, with most going to hospitals, and the reform seeks to curb this growth and direct more investments toward primary care.
+The proportion of physicians working as GPs has gone down dramatically over the last 10 years, indicating unbalanced growth of specialist services and secondary care.
+The reform will also strengthen information systems and a new national state-owned company, the Norwegian Health Network, has been established for developing and operating the IT infrastructure for the health care sector.

-There has also been increased focus on quality and priority setting.
-The current government has established the Norwegian Council for Quality Improvement and Priority Setting in Health Care, and a set of priority setting guidelines have been created to guide referrals to secondary care.
+There has also been an increased focus on quality and prioritization.
+The current government has established the Norwegian Council for Quality Improvement and Priority Setting in Health Care, and priority-setting guidelines have been created to guide referrals to secondary care.